Jeddah International Airport (closed 1981): Aircraft boneyard

-Located just outside of Jeddah International Airport was an aircraft boneyard, established shortly before the airport closed.
 Aircraft such as the Douglas A-26 Invader, North American T-28 Trojan, Douglas C-54 Skymaster and the Beechcraft T-34 Mentor have been decommissioned and dumped here.
-In 1953, ten Temco T-35 Buckaroos armed with rockets and machine guns were delivered to Jeddah Air Base.
-After retirement, they were stored to the edge of the airport facing deterioration.
-In the 1980s, these T-35 Buckaroos were dug out and salvaged to be restored, and a C-130 was donated to fly the parts to Dobbins Air Reserve Base.
-By the late 1980s, many of the aircraft were removed.
+When the roads were paved across the former highway following closure, the abandoned aircraft became easily accessible.
+In the 1980s, the T-35 Buckaroos were dug out and salvaged to be restored, and a C-130 was donated to fly the parts to Dobbins Air Reserve Base.
+By the late 1980s, many of the aircraft were removed from the boneyard.